SomeOddCodeGuy/WilmerAI/README.md

 - Explaining Socg's personal setup
 - Setting up and running an example user
-- Showing a run of a workflow on an RTX 4090 that utilizes Ollama's ability to hotswap multiple 14b models, allowing a 24GB video card to run as if it has close to 100GB+ of VRAM.
+- Showing a run of a workflow on an RTX 4090 that utilizes Ollama's ability to hotswap multiple 14b models, allowing a 24GB video card to run as many models that would fit individually on the card as you have hard drive space for.

 ### Connecting in SillyTavern